 - It is not uncommon for symptoms of grief to reoccur during the anniversary of the loss, first birthday of the dead following the loss, and most major holidays in the first year.
-Memorial Day may also be difficult for service members who have lost other service members to suicide. - To be clear, it is the commander's responsibility to ensure postvention activities occur; it is your role as an ACE-SI to support these activities.
+Memorial Day may also be difficult for service members who have lost other service members to suicide. - To be clear, it is the commander's responsibility to ensure postvention activities occur, it is your role as an ACE-SI to support these activities and as a Tier 2 to support your Tier 1s.

-Conclude the ACE-SI lesson and transition to preparing to be an ACE- SI.
+Conclude the ACE-SI Lesson and transition to preparing to be an ACE- SI.

-1. Conclude the ACE Training.

-This concludes the portion of the training that prepares you to identify and respond to an individual with risk factors or warning signs, or who is just operating outside of their baseline in a manner that causes you concern.

-2. Transition to preparing to be an ACE-SI.

-We'll spend the remainder of this training preparing you to function as an ACE-SI.
-Let's begin by going over your roles and responsibilities, then we'll talk about some tips to help you conduct training.
+- 1. Conclude the ACE-SI training and transition to preparing to be an ACE SI Tier 2. - This concludes the portion of the training that prepares you to identify and respond to an individual with risk factors or warning signs, or who's just operating outside of their baseline in a manner that causes you concern. - We'll spend the remainder of this workshop preparing you to function as an ACE-SI Tier 2.
+Let's begin by talking about facilitation strategies and professional development.